-REFERENCE AND ADMINISTRATIVE DETAILS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021
+REFERENCE AND ADMINISTRATIVE DETAILS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022

-Bankers Lloyds TSB Bank PLC

-35 High Street Biggleswade Bedfordshire SG18 0JD

-Solicitors Ward Hadaway Law Firm

-1A Tower Square Wellington Street

-Leeds LS1 4DL
+Independent auditors George Hay Chartered Accountants Brigham House 93 High Street Biggleswade Bedfordshire SG18 0LD Bankers Lloyds TSB Bank PLC 35 High Street Biggleswade Bedfordshire SG18 0JD Solicitors Ward Hadaway Law Firm 1A Tower Square Wellington Street Leeds LS1 4DL

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Governors present their annual report together with the financial statements and auditor's report of the Academy for the period 1st September 2020 to 31 August 2021.
-The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditor's report of the Academy for the period 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

-The Academy Trust operates an academy for pupils aged 4 to 10 serving a catchment area in Clifton, Bedfordshire.
-It has a pupil capacity of 150 and a roll of 162 in the school census on 7th October 2021.
+The Academy Trust operates an academy for pupils aged 4 to 12 serving a catchment area in Clifton, Bedfordshire.
+It has a pupil capacity of 210 and a roll of 180 in the school census on 6 October 2022.